aneeshsubudhi-7901/bank-microservices/README.md

 # Bank Account Microservices

-A microservices implementation of Bank services like account creation, deposit, withdraw, SMS and Email services
+A simple microservices implementation of Bank services like account creation, deposit, withdraw, SMS and Email services